o3de/ROSConDemo/docker/README.md

   * **Note** It is recommended to have Docker installed correctly and in a secure manner so that the docker commands in this guide do not require elevated privileges (sudo) in order to run them.
 See [Docker Engine post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) for more details.
 * [NVidia container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

-## Building the Docker Image
+## Building the Full Docker Image

 The dockerfile supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 22.04 (jammy) with the ROS2 Humble distribution.
-The dockerfile will build an O3DE simulation environment that is configured to launch the O3DE editor, O3DE simulation launcher, and the simulation navigation stack used for the simulation.
+The main `Dockerfile` will build a Docker image that will contain the Editor, RosConDemo launcher, and the kraken_nav navigation stack code.
+To build the full docker image into a container called `roscon_demo`, run the following build command from this `docker` subfolder of this project:

-Run the following command to build the docker image for the ROSConDemo environment using default configuration:

 ```
 docker build -t roscon_demo -f Dockerfile .
 ```

-This will create a `roscon_demo` docker image which will used when running the container.

 **Note**
 The above command example will build the full simulation environment needed to run the O3DE editor, O3DE simulation launcher, and the simulation navigation stack, based on the latest code from the o3de (O3DE Engine), o3de-extras (ROS2 Gem), and the ROSConDemo.
 The arguments specified will pull in the last known good version of the dependent projects from their repo.
 See the Advanced Options section below for more information.

 The build process may take over two hours depending on the hardware resource and network connectivity of the machine used to build the image.

 ## Running the Docker Image